martinrotter/rssguard/resources/docs/Documentation.md

 * [Nextcloud News](https://apps.nextcloud.com/apps/news) plugin: Nextcloud News is a Nextcloud app which adds feed reader abilities into your Nextcloud instances.
 Nextcloud is nearly perfect self-hosted artifact synchronization platform.
 * [Gmail](https://www.google.com/gmail) plugin: Yes, you are reading it right.
 RSS Guard can be used as very lightweight and simple e-mail client.
 This plugins uses [Gmail API](https://developers.google.com/gmail/api) and offers even e-mail sending.

 All plugins share almost all core RSS Guard's features, including labels, recycle bins, podcasts fetching or newspaper view.
 They are implemented in a very transparent way, making it easy to maintain them or add new ones.
+For more information on how to configure them please refer to the [Accounts](accounts.md) help document.

 Usually, plugins have some exclusive functionality, for example Gmail plugin allows user to send e-mail messages.
 This extra functionality is always accessible via plugin's context menu and also via main menu.
 <img src="images/gmail-context-menu.png" width="80%">